How Has Digital Marketing Changed Post-COVID?

-Nation-wide quarantine, travel restrictions, and bans on public gatherings has resulted in a completely different way of life.
+Nation-wide quarantine, travel restrictions, and bans on public gatherings have resulted in a completely different way of life.
 Almost all areas of society are impacted.

 Marketing innovators will be remembered

 Many brands have acted on the need to adapt to the new, post-corona, 2020.

 It is essential for marketers to adapt and transform to become more effective in driving demand to keep their business alive.

 Innovators and early adopters are already improving their marketing strategy and message.

 These are companies, many of which are highly impacted by the effects of the coronavirus, have made creative adjustments to keep their brand relevant.

 Whether it is the local bakery initiating free home delivery or IKEA launching a #stayhome campaign, these adaptations will be remembered long-term.

 After the crisis is over – the brands who adapt early may be the ones that are remembered for stepping up.

 This is without a doubt an opportunity to strengthen your brand and a chance to show empathy and take a position as supporting society in this time of struggle.